 October: Four + Four Days in Motion (Annual Festival of Theatre in Prague).
 An eight-day extravaganza of drama from around the world staged in offbeat settings.

-Wheels are best for getting into the city (20km south-east of Ruzyne Airport) - there is no direct train or underground route.
-Catch one of the frequent express buses or cab it (fares from 600 Czech koruna=£12) (in 2009).
+There is no direct train or underground route.
+Catch one of the frequent express buses or get a taxi.
 All our partner hotels will arrange an airport transfer for you - some even offer it on a complimentary basis.

-For the footsore, public transport is simple but effective.
-Investigate the 24 hour, 3 day, 7 day or 15 day multi-mode ticket options if you are a sight-aholic (available from the information offices in major metro stations).
-All tickets must be validated by stamping them at the machines in buses, trams and on station platforms.
+Best seen on foot but public transport is simple and effective.
+Investigate the 24 hour, 3 day, 7 day or 15 day multi-mode ticket options (available from the information offices in major metro stations).
 NB: You must buy an additional ticket if you’re transporting luggage.

 OUTSIDE THE CITY